myTerminal/slide-gazer/data/sample-markdown-file.md

 You can use change the delay using a slider next to the button.

+## Jumping directly to a slide

+Selecting the 'Go-to slide' option near the top-right corner brings up a list of slide titles.

+Select one to move to the corresponding slide.

 ## Controlling the presentation remotely

 To control a presentation remotely, do one of the following: